 According to CCRL Section 33030(c), inadequate public improvements can be introduced as a condition of blight, but only if the area is demonstrated to suffer from the physical and economic conditions described above.
 Problems with sewer and water lines, drainage, streets, and other public works systems can be a significant burden on the community and an important aspect of redevelopment implementation.

-But because inadequate infrastructure is often area-wide and underground, UFI relies on information from City staff and other sources to document this condition of blight.
+However, because inadequate infrastructure is often area-wide and underground, UFI relies on information from City staff and other sources to document this condition of blight.

-The CCRL requires that the legislative body - in this case, the City Council - must make blight findings; it is not the responsibility of PCDC staff or consultants.
+The CCRL requires that the legislative body - in this case, the City Council - must make blight findings.
 In addition, blight, as discussed above, is an area-wide condition.
 Therefore, this Report does not identify individual parcels as "blighted."
 After all, a property with a dilapidated building is located in a blighted area only if certain economic conditions of blight also exist in the area.
 Rather, this Report will demonstrate the extent of remaining blight by showing the number and location of each Blight Indicator that was found.